Stephen E. Sachs: Early life and education

 Sachs was born in New York to a Jewish family.
 He is the son of Alan A. Sachs, a lawyer in St. Louis, Missouri, who was a student of Charles Fried and a graduate of Harvard Law School, and Marilyn M. Sachs, a scholar of French literature.
 In 1985, Sachs' family moved to St. Louis, where he graduated from Clayton High School in Clayton, Missouri, in 1998.
-After high school, Sachs attended Harvard University, where he was as a resident in Quincy House and served as the editorial chairman of The Harvard Crimson.
+After high school, Sachs attended Harvard University, where he was a resident in Quincy House and served as the editorial chairman of The Harvard Crimson.

 As an undergraduate, Sachs studied under law professor Charles Donahue and cross-enrolled at Harvard Law School.
 In 2002, he graduated summa cum laude and first in his class from Harvard College with a Bachelor of Arts specializing in medieval history with membership in Phi Beta Kappa.
 For achieving the highest undergraduate grade point average at Harvard, he was awarded the university's Sophia Freund Prize.
 His senior thesis, "The 'Law Merchant' and the Fair Court of St. Ives, 1270-1324," was supervised by medievalist Thomas N. Bisson and earned him the university's Thomas T. Hoopes Prize and Philip Washburn Prize for outstanding scholarly work.

 After graduating from Harvard, Sachs was awarded a Rhodes Scholarship to study in England at the University of Oxford.
 As a Rhodes Scholar, he earned a first class degree in philosophy, politics and economics from Merton College in 2004 which was promoted in June 2008.
 He then entered Yale Law School, where he became the executive editor of the Yale Law Journal and the executive editor and articles editor of the Yale Law & Policy Review.
 He won the law school's Joseph Parker Prize for legal history and its Jewell Prize for contributions to a secondary journal before receiving his Juris Doctor (J.D.) in 2007.